Commodore Nutt: Career

-The little men were billed as "The Two Dromios" and "The Two Smallest Men, and Greatest Curiosities Living."
-The exhibit opened on 11 August 1862.
-Despite what their eyes witnessed, some museum-goers still said that Nutt was Tom Thumb in disguise.
-Barnum wrote, "It is very amusing to see how people will sometimes deceive themselves by being too incredulous."
+To answer claims that he was really Thumb in disguise, Nutt appeared alongside General Tom Thumb after Thumb returned from a tour of the American South and West.
+Advertised as "The Two Dromios" and "The Two Smallest Men, and Greatest Curiosities Living", the pair first appeared together on 11 August 1862.
+Even after seeing them on the same stage, some visitors remained convinced that Nutt was Thumb in disguise.
+Barnum later remarked that "it is very amusing to see how people will sometimes deceive themselves by being too incredulous."

-About two months after his debut, Nutt met with New York City Police Department officers.
-He applied for and was given a job as a policeman.
-He ordered a uniform.
-Then he sent a telegram to the officers of the Ninth Precinct telling them that he had just gotten a job on the Broadway Squad—with "extraordinary powers to arrest" people outside the museum and to "take [them] upstairs".
+About two months after his debut, the 14-year-old Nutt was appointed an honorary policeman by the New York City Police Department.
+After ordering a uniform, he jokingly sent a telegram to officers at the Ninth Precinct announcing that he had joined the Broadway Squad with "extraordinary powers to arrest" people outside the museum and "take [them] upstairs".